Search

 The two main types of disease caused by a hantavirus are hantavirus pulmonary syndrome (found in North America) and haemorrhagic fever with renal syndrome (found mainly in Europe and Asia).

-Symptoms of hantavirus pulmonary syndrome appear within 1 to 5 weeks after exposure.
+Symptoms of hantavirus pulmonary syndrome appear within 1 to 6 weeks after exposure.
 The average is 2 to 4 weeks.
-This disease is extremely serious since about 40% of the people who get the disease die.
+This disease is extremely serious and is fatal in about 40% of the people who get the disease.
 The disease begins as a flu-like illness.
-In the early stage, a worker may experience fever, chills, muscle aches, headaches, nausea, vomiting, and shortness of breath, rapid heartbeat, and gastrointestinal problems.
-However, the disease progresses rapidly, and infected people experience an abnormal fall in blood pressure and their lungs will fill with fluid.
-Severe respiratory failure, resulting in death, can occur within a few days of the early stage symptoms.
+In the early stage, a worker may experience fever, chills, muscle aches, headaches, nausea, vomiting, shortness of breath, rapid heartbeat, and gastrointestinal problems.
+However, the disease progresses rapidly, and infected people experience an abnormal fall in blood pressure, and their lungs will fill with fluid.
+Severe respiratory failure, resulting in death, can occur within a few days of the early-stage symptoms.

 What is the treatment for hantavirus pulmonary syndrome?